Let Our Cincinnati Defense Attorneys Guide You Through The OVI-DUI Court Process In Ohio

 - If the jail is full, house arrest may be imposed in lieu of some jail time.

-- Second Offense in 10 years may cause 90 day vehicle immobilization.
+- Second Offense in 10 years may cause 90 days of vehicle immobilization.

 - Third or more OVI in 10 years can cause vehicle forfeiture.